 Akrotiri is pretty easy to get to – just hop on a bus or take a taxi from Fira.
 I do not recommend walking as it is a steep haul to get up to.
 The site is open almost every day of the week, being closed on Mondays during the off-season.
 The site opens at 8 AM and stays open til 3PM during the off season and 8PM during peak season.
 I recommend calling the site (+30 22860 81366) to make sure it is open for visitors before making the trip up.
 Entry is €12, with a reduced cost of €6 (ask who qualifies for this when you visit) and free for EU students and those under 18.
 You can also get a 4 day ticket that allows access to a number of area archaeology sites and museums for €14 (reduced €7).

 Plan to visit the Red Sand Beach while you’re visiting Akrotiri.
 It’s only about a 10-15 minute from the visitors lot.
 The Red Sand Beach is one of the prettiest beaches I’ve ever visited and the water stays a wonderful temperature for swimming year round.
 The sand gets its color from the volcanic eruption that covered Akrotiri.
 There are also some lovely restaurants on the walk to the beach where you can grab lunch.

 I cannot recommend visiting Akrotiri enough and am so sad more people aren’t aware of this amazing site!
 Santorini is a gorgeous island, and Akrotiri is a perfect addition to a trip to the island.

 PS: Like this post?
-Check out my other #SiteSunday posts on The Sagrada Familia, Delphi, , Delos, and the Athenian Acropolis.
+Check out my other #SiteSunday posts on The Sagrada Familia, Delphi, , Delos, the Athenian Acropolis, and ancient Olympia.
 Planning a trip to Greece?
 Here’s my post on my visit to the Mainland and Cyclades Islands.